1807 Stoney Ridge Road

 Your generous gift will help us fund our mission to help those in need.
 Together, we can make a difference.

 Or consider going to Smile Amazon.com and make D&R Acres Hobby and Rescue Farm your designated nonprofit organization.
 Amazon will donate .5% from purchases made to our organization.
 Thank you for making us your nonprofit choice.

-Tprecious will be leaving D&R Acres Hobby and Rescue Farm soon.
-She has found her permanent home with a wonderful family.
-More information coming soon....
+Tprecious has left her home here at D&R Acres Hobby and Rescue Farm soon for her new forever home.
+She has found her permanent forever home with a wonderful family.

 Ertha is doing what she knows best and that is giving joyful buggy rides to grandchildren of her new owners.
 She has settled in right away and enjoys her new farm and new large forever family.
 Congraduations Etha, you deserve only the best in life.
 We will all miss you here.